msveshnikov/style-scanner/server/admin.md

 ## Overview

-The `server/admin.js` module defines a set of administrative endpoints for managing users, presentations, and feedbacks in the application.
+The `server/admin.js` module defines a set of administrative endpoints for managing users, insights, and feedbacks in the application.
 The routes are registered by the exported function `adminRoutes(app)`, which accepts an Express application instance.

 Key characteristics: